-Aggregate data collected in the Nevada Stroke Registry provides a much-needed opportunity to enhance stroke survivorship and reduce disability burden in Nevada through the identification of priority areas upon which to focus quality-improvement efforts.
-It also allows participating hospitals the opportunity to identify and celebrate areas of success and optimal implementation of qualityimprovement measures with excellent performance measure outcomes.
-The results of the performance measures reported here, along with the recommendations above, are offered to address quality improvements on a statewide scale, as opposed to the level of the individual hospital.
-Efforts of the CDPHP section's Heart Disease and Stroke Prevention program, in concert with the efforts of the Nevada Heart and Stroke Taskforce and the Nevada AHA/ASA, will need to align in addressing quality-improvement opportunities for promoting and implementing enhanced stroke prevention and care along the continuum of stroke prevention education, optimal stroke treatment, and post-stroke care, particularly in regard to readmissions.
-Stroke-prevention education needs to address the importance of widespread stroke signs awareness, hypertension and hypercholesterolemia control (including medication adherence), smoking cessation, importance of physical activity and exercise, and diabetes control.
+Aggregate data collected in the Nevada Stroke Registry provides a much-needed opportunity to enhance stroke survivorship and reduce disability burden in Nevada through the identification of priority areas upon which to focus QI efforts.
+It also allows participating hospitals the opportunity to identify and celebrate areas of success and optimal implementation of QI measures with excellent performance measure outcomes.
+The results of the performance measures reported here, along with the recommendations above, are offered to address QI on a statewide scale, as opposed to the level of the individual hospital.
+Efforts of the CDPHP Section's Heart Disease and Stroke Prevention Program, in concert with the efforts of the Nevada Heart and Stroke Taskforce and the Nevada AHA/ASA, will need to align in addressing QI opportunities for promoting and implementing enhanced stroke prevention and care along the continuum of stroke prevention education, optimal stroke treatment, and post-stroke care, particularly in regard to readmissions.
+Stroke-prevention education needs to address the importance of widespread stroke signs awareness, high blood pressure awareness and high cholesterol control (including medication adherence), smoking cessation, importance of physical activity and exercise, and diabetes control.
 Expansion of data collection to include EMS and rural Critical Access Hospitals to capture stroke data, hand in hand with efforts to promote the values of complete reporting and of all 15 hospitals opting into the Nevada Stroke Registry by sharing permission for the DPBH to view their GWTG data, will allow for more complete regional representation independent of facility size and location.
-Increased stroke-education efforts, particularly in relation to stroke burden and mortality health disparities and for the lowest-scoring performance measure (dysphagia screening), are needed with all stroke stakeholders working in concert to leverage resources and scope of impact.
-Closing the circle for seamless information flow from stroke education to stroke transit and hospital care to post-discharge care will be key to implementing quality improvements at the health systems level statewide to ensure each Nevadan has the optimal experience to enhance survival and decrease disability burden in case of stroke.
+Increased stroke-education efforts, particularly in relation to stroke burden and mortality health disparities and for the lowestscoring performance measure (dysphagia screening), are needed with all stroke stakeholders working in concert to leverage resources and scope of impact.
+Closing the circle for seamless information flow from stroke education to stroke transit and hospital care to postdischarge care will be key to implementing QI at the health systems level statewide to ensure each Nevadan has the optimal experience to enhance survival and decrease disability burden in case of stroke.